 The OIG is examining challenges the BOP faces in hiring medical staff, and their use of PHS officers as one method of addressing that challenge.

 The OIG is assessing the extent to which the BOP is meeting the goals of the Release Preparation Program and how the BOP tailors the program to meet inmate needs.

-The OIG is reviewing current and planned security procedures employed by the BOP to detect and prevent contraband from entering BOP-operated institutions, to include searching staff, visitors, and inmates; cell phone detection/signal interruption technologies; and physical security measures.
+The OIG is reviewing current and planned security procedures employed by the BOP to detect and prevent contraband from entering BOP-managed institutions, to include staff, visitor, and inmate searches; contraband detection technologies; and physical security measures.